Prince Rostislav Romanov (born 1985): Russian prince

 In November 2007 Prince Rostislav was featured in a documentary produced by France 3 called "Un nom en héritage, les Romanov" where he was filmed visiting St. Petersburg the former Imperial capital.
 In July 2009 accompanying his cousin Prince Dimitri Romanovich, he attended events in St. Petersburg to commemorate the 91st anniversary of the murder of Nicholas II and his family.
 It was also announced that he was visiting Russia to learn the language.

 Current life

-Prince Rostislav was the first Romanov to move back to Russia - in 2009 - where he lived for two years and studied Russian and currently splits his time between United Kingdom and Russia.
+In 2009, Prince Rostislav became the first Romanov to move back to Russia, where he lived for two years and studied Russian.
+He currently splits his time between United Kingdom and Russia.

-The late president of the Romanov Family Association, Prince Nicholas, appointed him the official representative of the Association in Russia.
-Rostislav is currently serving as Vice-President of the Romanov Family Association.
+The late president of the Romanov Family Association, Prince Nicholas, appointed him the official representative of the association in Russia.
+In March, 2023, Rostislav was elected president of the Romanov Family Association.
+From 2014 to the present, Prince Rostislav has been the fount of honour for the Orthodox Order of Saint John (OOSJ).

-In 2010, Prince Rostislav was appointed honorary Director of the Board of Russia's oldest factory, founded by his ancestor Peter the Great: The Petrodvorets Watch Factory – Raketa.
+In 2010, Prince Rostislav was appointed honorary director of the board of Russia's oldest factory, founded by his ancestor Peter the Great: The Petrodvorets Watch Factory – Raketa.
 He was also advisor to the factory's Creative department.

+Marriage and Princess Rostislav

+In September 2021, Prince Rostislav married Foteini Georganta in a religious ceremony in the Alexander Nevsky cathedral in Paris.
+The wedding reception took place in the Cercle de l’Union Interalliée, a building that briefly housed the Russian Embassy in Paris after the Napoleonic Wars.

+The Princess hails from one of the most established perfume manufacturing families of Greece, and was brought up in Athens.
+She later studied French & Byzantine Greek at St Anne’s College, University of Oxford, before completing postgraduate studies in Dramaturgy at London University’s Royal Central School of Speech and Drama.
+Subsequently, the Princess worked in for a decade as a historical playwright, before moving onto working for two charity foundations.

+The couple has one son, Prince Rostislav (born 2013).